 What Are Peatlands?

-Peatlands are waterlogged landscapes where dead plant material accumulates faster than it can decompose, forming thick layers of carbon- rich organic matter called peat.
-They occur on every continent, from tropical Southeast Asia to the boreal regions of Canada and Russia, and cover about 3% of the Earth’s land surface.
-These ecosystems develop over thousands of years in areas where saturated soil conditions limit oxygen, slowing microbial activity and preserving plant remains.
+Peatlands are unique waterlogged ecosystems where dead plant material accumulates faster than it decomposes, resulting in the formation of thick layers of carbon-rich organic matter known as peat.
+These landscapes occur globally, spanning every continent from the tropical rainforests of Southeast Asia to the vast boreal zones of Canada and Russia.
+Covering approximately 3% of the Earth’s terrestrial surface, peatlands have developed over millennia in areas with saturated soils that create low-oxygen (anoxic) environments, which slow down microbial decomposition and preserve plant remains.

 The Carbon Storage Function of Peatlands

-Despite occupying only a small fraction of the Earth’s land, peatlands hold approximately 30% of all soil carbon—between 500 and 600 billion metric tons.
-That is roughly twice the amount of carbon stored in all the world’s forests combined.
-This extraordinary capacity makes peatlands the most efficient long-term terrestrial carbon sink on the planet.
+Despite covering only a small fraction of the Earth’s land surface, peatlands store an astonishing amount of carbon—approximately 30% of all soil carbon globally, which equates to between 500 and 600 billion metric tons.
+This carbon stock is nearly double that contained in all the world’s forests combined, making peatlands by far the most efficient long-term terrestrial carbon sink on our planet.

 How Peatlands Accumulate Carbon